jythontools/clamp/README.md

     ...
 ````

+But there are a few problems.
+First, Java annotations are
+interfaces.
+To solve, clamp can support a module, let's call it
+`clamp.magic`, which when imported, will intercept any subsequent
+imports of Java class/method annotations and turn them into class
+decorators/function decorators.
+This requires the top-level script of
+`clamp.magic` to insert an appropriate meta importer to
+`sys.meta_path`, as described in [PEP 302][].

-But there's a problem: class decorators are applied *after* type
+Next, class decorators are applied *after* type construction in
-construction in Python.
-The solution is for such class decorators to
+Python.
+The solution is for such class decorators to transform
-transform (rewrite) the bytecode for generated Java class, then save
+(rewrite) the bytecode for generated Java class, then save it under
-it under the original class name.
-Such transformations can be readily
+the original class name.
+Such transformations can be readily done with
-done with the ASM package by using a <code>[AnnotationVisitor][]</code>,
+the ASM package by using an <code>[AnnotationVisitor][]</code>, as
-as documented in section 4.2 of the [ASM user guide][].
+documented in section 4.2 of the [ASM user guide][].

-Saving under the original class name requires a little more work,
+Lastly, saving under the original class name requires a little more
-because currently all generated classes in Clamp are directly written
+work, because currently all generated classes in Clamp are directly
-using `JarOutputStream`; simply resaving will result in a
+written using `JarOutputStream`; simply resaving will result in a
 `ZipException` of `"duplicate entry"`.
 This simply requires deferring
 the write of a module, including any supporting Java classes, until
 the top-level script of the module has completed.